-- Economics [Units 1 & 2] exemption from ECON1000 and/or ECON1012 - Statistical Analysis/Applied Mathematics Unit1 exemption from ECON1005 - Sociology Unit 1 exemption from SOCI1002 - Accounting Unit 1 exemption from ACCT1005 - Accounting Unit 2 exemption from ACCT1003 - Pure Mathematics Units 1 & 2 exemption from ECON1003

-Anti-requisites are courses that cannot be taken together for credit.
-Students are urged to view the complete list of anti-requisite courses in PART V of this Handbook.

-8. Note: Full-time and part-time students may register for a maximum of 30 credits (10 courses) and 18 credits (6 courses), respectively, in an academic year.
-See Full-time and Part-time Regulations in Part III of this Handbook.

-Below are the programme of study requirements for the degrees offered.
+- Economics [Units 1 & 2] exemption from ECON1000 and/or ECON1012 - Statistical Analysis/Applied Mathematics Unit1 exemption from ECON1005 - Sociology Unit 1 exemption from SOCI1002 - Accounting Unit 1 exemption from ACCT1005 - Accounting Unit 2 exemption from ACCT1003 - Pure Mathematics Units 1 & 2 exemption from ECON1003 - Anti-Requisites: These are courses that cannot be taken together for credit.
+Students are urged to view the complete list of anti-requisite courses in PART V of this Handbook. - Full-time and part-time students may register for a maximum of 30 credits (10 courses) and 18 credits (6 courses), respectively, in an academic year.
+See Full-time and Part-time Regulations in Part III of this Handbook. - 9.
+Approval of Majors/Minors: Majors and minors are granted at the discretion of the head of the particular unit and will depend on the GPA (a minimum of a cumulative GPA of 2.7) as well as space availability.